lancewood1/cloud-native-course-errata/README.md

 - What are the buildpack scripts that get executed when creating a droplet?
   (Google "pcf understanding buildpacks")
 - What is the buildpack script that gets omitted when you deploy a docker image?
-- What is the pros and cons of using buildpack as opposed to docker image?
+- What is the pros and cons of using buildpack (to create an container image) as opposed to using docker image?

 ### Blue-Green deployment
 - Can an application have multiple routes?